RiazK09/MERN-Pizza-App/readme.md

 5. Thereafter, enter git clone, and then paste the URL that you copied earlier. e.g. git clone https://github.com/RiazK09/MERN-Pizza-App.git
 6. Hit enter to create a local clone on your device.
 7. If you go to this new directory, you will find all the project files, ready to be utilised.
 8. Navigate to this directory from the command line interface.
+Note, the mern-pizza-app directory contains the server along with all backend folders and functionality.
-9. Navigate to both the server and the client directories in the command line interface and type the following to install all of the necessary node modules and dependencies:
+9. Navigate to both the mern-pizza-app and the client directories in the command line interface and type the following to install all of the necessary node modules and dependencies:
    <br />
    `npm install`

-10. In the command line interface, type the following to run the server (backend) and client (frontend) in development mode:
+10. In the command line interface, type the following to run the server (backend contained in the mern-pizza-app directory) and client (frontend) in development mode:
     <br />
     `npm start`